 eSIM vs SIM

-While eSIM is not technically describing an embedded SIM, when you are comparing an embedded SIM to a SIM, you considering form factor.
+While eSIM is not technically describing an embedded SIM, when you are comparing an embedded SIM to a SIM, you are considering form factor.
 Should you pick a plastic card or a chip that is welded directly onto your circuit board.
 Within each form factor you can also choose three different technical specifications.
 Which to choose depends on how extreme are the environmental conditions where the IoT device will be operating.

 UICC vs eUICC